Community learning and skills service

 New FREE* Courses Starting January 2021

-For our flexible online courses (see page 20 of the Prospectus) you will need to have access to technology and the internet in order to follow the course online and to take part in video conferencing using Zoom.
+For our flexible online courses (see page 20 of the Prospectus) you will need to have access to technology and the internet.
 If you feel you need help with this, please discuss with your contact development worker.

 *For adults aged 19+ with few or no qualifications.